-Students who withdraw prior to or during the first week of classes for any Workforce Education Certificate Program will be refunded tuition and lab fees only.
-Students must withdraw through Student Services.
-It is the responsibility of the student to provide documentation to the Registration Office within the five business days of the last date of attendance.
-Upon approval, Lively Technical Center will initiate refund.
+Students who withdraw prior to or during the add/drop period for any Workforce Education Career Certificate Program will be refunded 100% tuition and lab fees unless otherwise instructed by administration/instructor.
+Students must withdraw through Student Service within five business days of the last date of attendance.
+Upon approval, Lively Technical College will initiate refund.